Bodysbobb/bodysbobb.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

 ---

-Pattawee is a Ph.D. candidate in Agricultural Economics at Purdue University and a research assistant at GTAP.
-His research focuses on international trade policies, modeling tariff and non-tariff measures, and analyzing ASEAN Economic Community policies using CGE models.
-With a strong background in data analytics, he has worked extensively with large datasets and advanced econometric modeling techniques to support economic and business decision-making.
+Pattawee Puangchit is a **Ph.D. candidate** in Agricultural Economics at Purdue University and a **research assistant at GTAP**, focusing on international trade policies and CGE modeling.
+His research examines **tariff and non-tariff measures** and their impact on international trade and macroeconomics.

+With a strong background in **data analytics and econometrics**, he has worked extensively with large datasets, predictive modeling, and economic simulations to support policy and business decision-making.

-Beyond academia, Pattawee has diverse industry experience, currently serving as the Chief Financial Officer & Head of Data Analytics at AMATA Production Co., Ltd., and the Chief Financial Officer at V Sports Management Co., Ltd. He previously worked as a Business Data Analyst at Unilever Thailand, where he specialized in market analytics, forecasting, and consumer behavior analysis.
-His experience also includes working as a Graduate Teaching Assistant at the University of California, Davis, where he applied quantitative analysis in economic and business contexts.
+Beyond academia, he is the **Chief Financial Officer & Head of Data Analytics** at AMATA Production Co., Ltd. Previously, he was a **Business Data Analyst at Unilever Thailand**, specializing in market analytics, forecasting, and consumer behavior analysis.

-A recipient of the prestigious King of Thailand and Thai government scholarships, Pattawee integrates economic theory, big data analytics, and strategic insights to drive informed decision-making in both academic and business environments.
+A recipient of **prestigious Thai government scholarships (Anandamahidol Foundation)**, Pattawee integrates **economic theory, big data analytics, and strategic insights** to drive informed decision-making in both academic and industry settings.